 All About Raspberries

 Bright red and tart in flavor, raspberries are grown and eaten in many parts of the world.
 They’re fairly easy to grow and even a smaller patch can produce a decent amount, as long as you can prevent wildlife from helping themselves.
-Raspberries come from the Rubus family, closely related to other fruit like blackberries, strawberries, and apricots.
+Raspberries come from the Rubus family, closely related to other fruits like blackberries, strawberries, and apricots.
 They’re grown virtually everywhere, with Serbia being the biggest exporter of raspberries to date.

 Raspberry Growth & Harvest Season

-Few things are more rewarding than growing your own produce.
+Few things are more rewarding than growing your produce.
 Thankfully, raspberries are one of the easier fruits to grow, even if you don’t have a green thumb.
 They produce a lot of fruit per plant, which is great for smaller homesteads and properties.
 They bloom anywhere between late May and early August, doing best in a direct sunlit area.
 When they’re bright in color and slightly firm to the touch, they’re ready for harvesting.
 Their harvesting season is anywhere from late June to early October, which is just as vast as their blooming season.

 Raspberries vs Blackberries